nbudin/stranger-ways-middleman/music/im-judging-you/im-judging-you-extended-verses/index.md

 Crowds applaud, I’m a fraud
 I’m judging me

+**On the intersection of mobile phones and retail** - *by Sharone H-H and Terry H*<br/>
+In the grocery line you wait, on your phone expostulate<br/>
+I'm judging you, I'm judging you<br/>
+The cashier wants to ring you up, so your call she must disrupt<br/>
+Don't get mad, that's just sad<br/>
+And I'm judging you

 **De Julius Caesar** - *per Alyssa.
 English translation by Emily L.*

 <table style="border: 0; border-collapse: collapse; width: 100%; margin-bottom: 1em">